How to use outpainting to extend images

 Stable Diffusion Infinity

 Stable Diffusion Infinity is a nice graphical outpainting user interface.
 The Huggingface demo is free to use.
-It can run pretty fast if no one else is using.
-You can also launch a colab notebook to run your own instance.
+It can run pretty fast if no one else is using it.
+You can also launch a Colab notebook to run your own instance.

-The interface let you outpaint one tile at a time.
+The interface lets you outpaint one tile at a time.
 You will need to write a prompt for each tile.
 Each tile should have a small overlap with the existing image.

 There’s a demo video in the Github page to show you how to use it.